-3.7.2 Alignment with cost-reflective prices
+3.7.2 Alignment with cost reflective prices

 We have not undertaken work for this TPM to demonstrate how our prices fall within the wide boundaries of incremental and standalone costs.
-In 2013, Vector Gas Limited demonstrated the range of transmission prices between standalone cost and incremental in its TPM based on work undertaken by Price Waterhouse Coopers (PWC).
-A summary of the PWC study is provided in our GY2018 Transmission Pricing Methodology available on our website.
+In 2013 Vector Gas Limited demonstrated the range of transmission prices between standalone cost and incremental in its TPM based on work undertaken by Price Waterhouse Coopers (PWC).
+A summary of the PWC study is provided in our GY2018 Transmission Pricing Methodology available on our website.13

 Given the very high standalone costs and low incremental cost of service, we did not seek to demonstrate pricing compliance within this range.
-Moreover, since we have continued pricing under the GTC and MPOC, the previous assumptions hold.
+Moreover, since we have continued pricing under the GTC and MPOC, we see no reason to question compliance with this principle.